Zephyrum-Alsend/Growth-Items/GrowthWeaponDusfergonV1_5/Docs/Dusfergon/ReadMe.txt

 be disabled or changed to a fixed level reduction.
 In the case of fixed level reduction, the enchantment options will be cycled through and reduced by 5 levels where applicable, and setting the active enchantment to the last option reduced.
-As breaking your weapon is Oblivion is exceptionally rare, the default punishment is harsh.
+As breaking your weapon in Oblivion is exceptionally rare, the default punishment is harsh.

 Of note with the delevel function:  Oblivion unequips weapons when their durability is less than 0, so the scripts check Dusfergon's health on unequip and subsequently flag for